human-solutions/file-paths/README.md

 - `$` and `%`: when at the start of a path or immediately after a slash it will be interpreted as an environment variable see section [Environment variables](#environment-variables)
-- `.` and `~` when at the start of a path followed by either a slash or nothing are interpreted as the current working dir and user home dir respectively.
+- `.` and `~` when at the start of a path followed by either a slash or nothing are interpreted as the current working directory and user home directory respectively.

 Always forbidden:
 - Non UTF-8 characters (i.e. doesn't use [OsStr](std::ffi::OsStr) or [OsString](std::ffi::OsString))